 Turks and Caicos

-"The water here is so clear, sand is perfectly white, and (there is) also an array of hotels to offer," Epstein said, noting that many of the hotels in Turks are residential style, so it’s easy to have more space to spread out.
+"The water here is so clear, sand is perfectly white and (there is) also an array of hotels to offer," Epstein says, noting that many of the hotels in Turks are residential style, so it’s easy to have more space to spread out.
 "The water here is typically calm, making water activities and beach play easy for children."

 Epstein recommends planning ahead to make the most out of any family trip, but especially when it comes to considering a beach vacation.

 - Consider the age of your children and what type of experience you’re after.